pypi/warehouse/docs/api-reference/integration-guide.rst

-Querying PyPI for Package URLS
+Querying PyPI for Package URLs
 ------------------------------
 When copying a download link from https://pypi.org, you get a URL with a random hash value in it.